Royal Initiatives and Development Projects

 In implementation of King Abdullah II’s vision, the youth sector has been supported in coordination with the Higher Council for Youth to benefit all governorates, by:

-- Establishing and equipping community centres for young men and women.
+- Launching and equipping community centres for young men and women.

 - Starting knowledge stations with the latest computers and connected to the Internet.